Gissio/radpro/docs/manual.md

 The 95% confidence intervals assume a constant level of radiation over the averaging period.

+Averaging can be indefinite, or limited to a time period set by the average timer.

 ### Dose

 The dose is calculated from the number of pulses in the time window.